 A 2019 report from Harvard University, looked at how our domestic supply of certain commonly grown fruits and vegetables could be increased if just 1 per cent of the land currently used to grow animal feed was repurposed to grow more of them (see Table 1).

 With our temperate climate, and plenty of rain, we have the perfect home for fruit and veg.
-The Vegetarian Society has produced a nice (if not comprehensive!) calendar of UK grown fruit and vegetables.
+Viva! has produced a calendar of UK grown fruit and vegetables.

 The Government has said that as we transition away from the Common Agricultural Policy, public payments (subsidies) will be awarded for public goods, and that these must support environmental recovery and take us in the direction of our climate change goals.